 Recipe adapted from Butter Baked Goods.

 One lucky Bake or Break reader will receive their own copy of Butter Baked Goods.
-Please see all the details and requirements for entry in the widget below.
-If you cannot see the widget, make sure your browser is updated or try using another browser.

 Please note that the winner must be a U.S. resident 18 years or older.
 If the winner doesn’t respond to the notifying email within 48 hours, another winner will be chosen.
 Add bakeorbreak at gmail dot com to your address book so that a winning email from me doesn’t go to your spam folder.

 Disclosure: I was provided with a review copy of Butter Baked Goods and the opportunity to give away a copy to one of you.
 All opinions are my own.
+This post contains affiliate links.